UJDuran/milestoneOne_T6/Specification.md

 Users enter information until the system does not display erroe message.

 ##### Alternate Sequences
-•Username which user enter, was used.
+Username which user enter, was used.
 The system displays an error message to the user.
 The system prompt user to enter a valid username.

-•Password which user enter, does not meet the requirement.
+Password which user enter, does not meet the requirement.
 The system displays an error message to the user.
 The system prompt user to enter a valid password.

-•Email which user enter, was used.
+Email which user enter, was used.
 The system displays an error message to the user.
 The system prompts user to enter a different email.

 ##### Alternate Postconditions